NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Consideration should also be given to FII presentations of the child with mental health symptoms in addition to presentations of physical symptoms.

-According to statutory definitions of abuse and neglect (HM Govt, 2018) FII is referred to under the category of physical abuse.
-This is because FII often results in a physical impact to children.
+According to statutory definitions of abuse and neglect (HM Govt, 2018), FII is referred to under the category of physical abuse.
+This is because FII often results in a physical impact on children.
 However, it should be recognised that some parental presentations can also be potentially regarded as neglectful in terms of the child’s needs not being recognised or met, and the emotional impact of these presentations on children cannot be underestimated.

 Features of PP and FII Parent/caregiver motivation and behaviour

 There are two possible, and very different, motivations underpinning the parent’s need: the parent experiencing a gain and the parent’s erroneous beliefs.
 In the first, the parent experiences a gain (not necessarily material) from the recognition and treatment of their child as unwell.
 The parent is thus using the child to fulfil their needs, disregarding the effects on the child.
-This may include a financial gain for the parents in terms of entitlement to additional benefits based on the fact the child has a certain condition.
+This may include a financial gain for the parents in terms of entitlement to additional benefits based on the fact that the child has a certain condition.

-The second motivation is based on the parent’s erroneous beliefs, extreme concern and anxiety about their child’s health (eg nutrition, allergies, treatments).
-This can include a mistaken belief that their child needs additional support at school and an Education Health and Care Plan (EHCP).
+The second motivation is based on the parents’ erroneous beliefs, extreme concern and anxiety about their child’s health (e.g., nutrition, allergies, treatments).
+This can include a mistaken belief that their child needs additional support at school and an Education, Health and Care Plan (EHCP).
 The parent may be misinterpreting or misconstruing aspects of their child’s presentation and behaviour.
 In pursuit of an explanation, and increasingly aided by the internet, the parent develops a belief about what is wrong with their child.

-However, regardless of the motivation or behaviour of the parent or caregiver the focus must remain on the impact on the child.
+However, regardless of the motivation or behaviour of the parent or caregiver, the focus must remain on the impact on the child.

 Parents/Carers may exhibit a range of behaviours when they believe that their child is ill.
-A key task for professionals is to distinguish between the overanxious parent / carer and those who exhibit excessive health seeking behaviour.
+A key task for professionals is to distinguish between the overanxious parent/carer and those who exhibit excessive health-seeking behaviour.
 In addition, recognising PP/FII can be especially difficult because often the reported signs and symptoms cannot be confirmed as they may only be witnessed by the parent/carer (when they are being exaggerated or imagined) or they may be inconsistent (when they are induced or fabricated).

 Alerting signs to possible PP/FII